-The Detailed Asset Management Plan shall inform the Long Term Financial Plan.
-The Financial Strategy shall be developed such that the funding shall be sufficient, as a minimum, to sustain the asset or asset group at its current Level of Service and ideally funded at a level to improve the asset group condition to the target Levels of Service.
+The DAMP shall inform the long term financial plan.
+The financial strategy shall be developed such that the funding shall be sufficient, as a minimum, to sustain the asset or asset group at its current LOS and ideally funded at a level to improve the asset group condition to the target LOS.

-The Asset Management Plan financing strategy shall consider inflation and discount rates to the extent possible.
+The AMP financing strategy shall consider inflation and discount rates to the extent possible.
 The Financial Strategy shall:

-- Identify Funding shortfalls to Council to meet planned/approved LOS;

-- Identify Funding Sources;

-- Identify Capitalization Threshold;

-- Review alternate funding opportunities / resources;

-- The Financial Plan shall include annual forecasts for:
+- Identify Funding shortfalls to Council to meet planned/approved LOS; - Identify Funding Sources; - Identify Capitalization Threshold; - Review alternate funding opportunities / resources; - The financial plan shall include annual forecasts for: Non-infrastructure solutions: - Maintenance Activities;

-- Non-infrastructure solutions;

-- Maintenance Activities;

-- Renewal / Rehabilitation Activities;

-- · Replacement Activities; and
+Renewal / Rehabilitation Activities; Replacement Activities; and Expansion Activities.

-- Expansion Activities